gallantlab/himalaya/doc/models.rst

     w^* = \arg\min_w \left\|\sum_{i=1}^m e^{\delta_i} K_{i} w - y\right\|_2^2
     + \alpha \sum_{i=1}^m e^{\delta_i} w^\top K_{i} w.

-This model is called weighted kernel ridge regresion.
+This model is called weighted kernel ridge regression.
 The log-kernel-weights :math:`\delta_i` are here fixed.
 When all the targets use the same log-kernel-weights, a single weighted kernel can be precomputed and used in a kernel ridge regression.
 However, when the log-kernel-weights are different for